Post-nuptial Agreement in Texas

 Legal Requirements of a Texas Post nuptial Agreement

 As with any legal document, there are certain requirements to ensure a post nuptial agreement cannot be disputed.
-In addition to signatures, dates and witness signatures post nuptial agreements must clearly demonstrate:
+According to post nuptial agreement lawyers in Arlington, TX, in addition to signatures, dates and witness signatures post nuptial agreements must clearly demonstrate:

 - No coercion– under no circumstances can a partner be forced to enter into a post nuptial agreement.
 Both parties must agree on the terms and conditions of the agreement without threat from the other.